narnoura/preprocessing/README.md

 # preprocessing
-scripts to preprocess and tokenize text for sentiment analysis
+Scripts to preprocess and tokenize text for sentiment analysis

 To clean tweets, run this script: